soumadip-dev/JS-React-notes/async.md

 ### What are Promises?

+- Promises provide a significant improvement over callbacks, offering a more structured and readable way to manage asynchronous operations.
+- A Promise is an object that represents the eventual completion (or failure) of an asynchronous task.
-Promises are a significant improvement over callbacks, offering a more structured and readable way to manage asynchronous operations.
-They are special JavaScript objects designed to handle tasks that are expected to complete in the future, such as downloading data or setting a timer.
+- They are special JavaScript objects designed to handle operations expected to complete in the future, such as data fetching or setting a timer.

 **Focus Points**:
 1. `How to create a promise.`